klazarsk/storagetoolkit/README.md

 days.

 ```
+Usage:

+topdiskconsumer

+	When executed with no arguments, the script will identify the mount point
+	containing the current working directory,then execute the report starting
+	from the mount point, identifying and listing the top 20 largest files, the
+	top 20 largest directories, and then the top 20 largest files aged over 30
+	days.

 Command line arguments:

 	-f --format [format]
 		Format headings with the addition of bold markup for use in ticketing system.

 	Valid options:
 		html - format headings with html bold tags
 		 bbcode - format headings with bbcode bold tags
-		ansi - [DEFAULT] format headings with ansi bold tags (for terminals and richtext.
-This help screen always in ANSI format.)
+		 ansi - [DEFAULT] format headings with ansi bold tags {for terminals and
+		 richtext.
+This help screen always in ANSI format.}

+	-p --path [path] explicitly set path to run from (it will identify the mount
+		 hosting the specified directory and run from that mount point.

-	-n --number [number]
+	-l --limit [number]
-		Report top [number] largest files for each report section [default=20]
+		 Report limited to top [number] largest files for each report section [default=20]

 	-t --timeout [duration] set a timeout for each section of the report.
 For
-example, 60 (default time unit is seconds so this would timeout after 60 seconds),30s (for a 30 second timeout), 15m (timeout after 15 minutes), 2h (timeout after
+		 example, 60 default time unit is seconds so this would timeout after 60 seconds,
+		 30s (for a 30 second timeout), 15m (timeout after 15 minutes), 2h (timeout after
 		2 hours).
 Accepts same values as _timeout_ command.
-Please note that specifying a timeout will result in incomplete and likely inaccurate and misleading results.
+Please note that specifying a
+		 timeout will result in incomplete and likely inaccurate and misleading results.

    	-o --skipold skip report of files aged over 30 days

 	-d --skipdir skip report of largest directories